ACM-SIGBED/emsoft/names/m/Marinescu, Maria-Cristina V..md

 # Marinescu, Maria-Cristina V.

-## EMSOFT 2005: 5th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2005: 5th ACM International Conference on Embedded Software

 ### From Statecharts to ESP*: Programming With Events, States and Predicates for Embedded Systems
 Sreedhar, Vugranam C. | Marinescu, Maria-Cristina V.